External Memory Planar Point Location with Fast Updates: Abstract

 \section{Abstract}

 We study dynamic planar point location in the \textit{External Memory Model} or Disk Access Model (DAM).
 Previous work in this model achieves polylog query and polylog amortized update time.
-We present a data structure with $O( \log_B^2 N)$ query time and $O(\frac{1}{ B^{1-\epsilon}} \log_B N)$ amortized update time, where $N$ is the number of segments, $B$ the block size and $\epsilon$ is a small positive constant.
+We present a data structure with $O( \log_B^2 N)$ query time and $O(\frac{1}{ B^{1-\epsilon}} \log_B N)$ amortized update time, where $N$ is the number of segments, $B$ the block size and $\epsilon$ is a small positive constant, under the assumption that all faces have constant size.
 This is a $B^{1-\epsilon}$ factor faster for updates than the fastest previous structure, and brings the cost of insertion and deletion down to subconstant amortized time for reasonable choices of $N$ and $B$.
-Our structure solves the problem of vertical ray-shooting queries among a dynamic set of interior-disjoint line segments; this is well-known to solve dynamic planar point location for a connected subdivision of the plane.
+Our structure solves the problem of vertical ray-shooting queries among a dynamic set of interior-disjoint line segments; this is well-known to solve dynamic planar point location for a connected subdivision of the plane with faces of constant size.

 \includecomment{onlymain} \excludecomment{onlyapp}

 \begin{onlymain}